Rationality properties of complex representations of reductive p-adic groups: Essentially square-integrable representations

 \emph{Proof of Theorem \ref{Cl}}\\ Let $G'$ be as in Theorem \ref{thm:4.4} and let $\pi' \in \Irr (\C G')$ be square-integrable.
 We choose $m \in \ZZ_{>0}$ such that $\pi'$ has nonzero $G'_{x',m}$-fixed vectors.
 Let $G$ be the semisimple group from Theorem \ref{thm:4.4}, over a $p$-adic field $F$, and let $\pi \in \Irr (\C G)$ be the image of $\pi'$ under \eqref{eq:4.2}.
 By Lemma \ref{lem:4.9}.(2), $\pi$ is square-integrable.
 For $\gamma \in \Gal (\C / \mQ)$, Lemma \ref{lem:4.9}.(1) says that the image of $\pi'^{\gamma}$ under \eqref{eq:4.2} is $\pi^\gamma$.
 By Proposition \ref{prop:Clozel}, $\pi^\gamma$ is square-integrable.
 Now Lemma \ref{lem:4.9}.(2) says that $\pi'^{\gamma}$ is square-integrable.

 This and Proposition \ref{prop:Clozel} establish Theorem \ref{Cl} for all semisimple groups over non-archimedean local fields.

 Consider any reductive group $G$ over a non-archimedean local field, and an essentially square-integrable $\pi \in \Irr (\C G)$.
-Thus the restriction of $\pi$ to the derived group $G_\der$ is a direct sum of irreducible representations $\pi_1$, each of which is square-integrable.
+By Lemma \ref{lem:4.1} the restriction of $\pi$ to the derived group $G_\der$ is a direct sum of irreducible representations $\pi_1$, each of which is discrete series.
 By Theorem \ref{Cl} for semisimple groups, $\pi_1^\gamma$ is square-integrable.
 Thus $\pi^\gamma$ is an irreducible $G$-representation whose restriction to $G_\der$ is a direct sum of square-integrable representations $\pi_1^\gamma$.
-By definition $\pi^\gamma$ is essentially square-integrable. $\quad \Box$
+By Lemma \ref{lem:4.1}, $\pi^\gamma$ is essentially square-integrable. $\quad \Box$